How to Recreate Jon Hopkins’ Emerald Rush Synth Sound in Ableton Live

 5. Can I save this setup for future use?

-Yes, save it as an Audio Effects Rack and store your rhythm pattern.
+Yes.
+Save it as an Audio Effects Rack with your rhythm pattern.

 If you are interested in learning Ableton Live 12 or the Push 3 in a bit more detail, check the course here: